 If you have any questions or need assistance, please contact USADA’s Athlete Services Team at athleteexpress@USADA.org or call (719) 785-2000.
 We are here to help you make an informed decision and to navigate these health, safety, and anti-doping matters.

 What are the available COVID-19 vaccines in the U.S.?

-Currently there are three FDA-approved COVID-19 vaccines available within the United States: the Moderna vaccine, the Pfizer/BioNTECH vaccine, and the Johnson & Johnson (J&J) vaccine.
+Currently there are three COVID-19 vaccines authorized by the FDA that are available within the United States: the Moderna vaccine, the Pfizer/BioNTECH vaccine, and the Johnson & Johnson (J&J) vaccine.

 Are the vaccines available in the U.S. safe to use?

-Yes, these three vaccines have been approved by the FDA for safety and efficacy.
-The CDC has also found these three vaccines to be safe and effective.
+Yes, these three vaccines have been authorized by the FDA for safety and efficacy.
+The CDC has also found these vaccines to be safe and effective.
 You can call us or visit the CDC website to learn more about safety measures and protocols behind the development of these vaccines.

 Should I get the COVID-19 vaccine and what is the cost?